-Money.
-How will our solution make our customer more money?
+Money: How will our solution make our customers more money?
 Can you help the customer add revenue, reduce cost(s), or improve margins?

-Productivity.
-How will our product or solution increase productivity of our customer’s operations?
+Productivity: How will our product or solution increase the productivity of our customer’s operations?
 Can we help increase efficiency, improve throughput, or reduce labor costs?

-Advantage.
-How can we help improve the competitive advantage of our customer?
+Advantage: How can we help improve the competitive advantage of our customers?
 Can we help the company compete and win or attract new customers?

 Customer Satisfaction: Can our solution improve customer satisfaction, reduce complaints, or improve retention and referral rates?

-Total Cost of Ownership.
-Is the total cost of ownership for your solution superior to the competition?
-Examples are: reduced maintenance, fewer returns longer life, and/or better quality.
+Total Cost of Ownership: Is the total cost of ownership for your solution superior to the competition?
+Examples include reduced maintenance, fewer returns longer life, and/or better quality.

 Presenting Your Solution: Quantify, Project, and Add